-Karimunjawa is a land of multiethnics, consists of 27 large and small islands.
-Since 2005, the whole island had been designated as a national park called Taman Nasional Karimunjawa (TNK).
+Karimuniawa is a land of multiethnics. consists of 27 large and small islands.
+Since 2005, the whole island had been designated as a park called national Taman Nasional Karimunjawa (TNK).
 There are five islands uninhabited, namely Karimunjawa, Kemujan, Parang, Nyamuk and Genting.
 Those islands are house for more than five ethnics.
 The majority ethnic is Javanese, followed by Bugeneese, people of Bajo, Maduraneese, people of Buton, people of Mandar, and the rest are small number of Flores, and Batak people.